-Many businesses find creating a competitive social media strategy overwhelming, especially without a marketing expert to counsel them.
+Many businesses find creating a competitive social media marketing strategy overwhelming, especially without a marketing expert to counsel them.
 The primary goal has to be to define the objectives a startup wants to achieve and start with small steps, which in turn should be part of a larger social media marketing vision.
 This means that every social media interaction should be guided by a plan and driven towards pre-determined goals, with well-defined ORM.

 - Build a profile: Create a well-curated social media profile, on one platform and master it.
 Update it constantly and tweak it to get the best interaction before you move on to more platforms.
 Create the same handle name to maintain consistency.
 Brands like Nike and AirBnb can be used as examples for good social media profiles.